 The set is mentioned in a CIA memo from March 1973, where a commo officer travelled with a TAR-224 set and one-time pads.
 Another memo mentions that 392 sets were being tested in February 1975, and there is mention of needing to identify a repair source for those that failed.
 By August, a contractor was on duty to work on the repairs.
 The set appears on a list of equipment used in Angola in 1975, and a former user reports using a TAR-224 in the field (in Europe) as late as 1981.
 An October 1976 memo mentions that KE/M-8 keyers [a modified version of KE/G-8], were about to be shipped with TAR-224 sets.

 The time of the TAR-224, the 1970's, represents the beginning of a transitional period for U.S. Clandestine radios.
 Custom-designed agent radios for long-range communications are being replaced by more commercial-oriented devices and communication networks.
 CW and Morse code is about to be replaced by complex digital modulation schemes.
-There is less interest in hiding the source of the equipment, as seen in this case by the manufacturer's name being included on the ID plate.
+There is less interest in hiding the origin of the equipment, as seen in this case by the manufacturer's name being included on the ID plate.

 This set shows some influence from the military community in the design, and CIA memos indicate that part of its intended role was in paramilitary operations.
 The audio connectors mate with U-229 plugs, making them compatible with various military phones and mics, such as the H-251A/U headset.
 The power connector is a MIL-standard type.
 These connector choices do not allow “field expedient” hookups, as most of the earlier sets did.
 The inclusion of the AM transmitter mode may also be a military influence.
-Clandestine users would only require CW, particularly in combination with a burst keyer.
+Clandestine users would normally only require CW, particularly in combination with a burst keyer.
 A cable-type connector that mates with the 3-pin male POWER connector is the Amphenol PT06A-8-3S.
 This type of connector is still being made, and sold through electronics distributors.